-Methods and techniques to facilitate the teaching/ learning of listening, speaking, reading and writing as interrelated processes.
-Integrating grammar, vocabulary, pronunciation, culture, language awareness, learning strategies, media, technology, literature, and a variety of assessment strategies into lesson plans and long-term teaching units which reflect current Ministry of Education guidelines.
-The creation of a professional portfolio.
+- 1. Methods and techniques to facilitate the teaching/ learning of listening, speaking, reading and writing as interrelated processes. - Integrating grammar, vocabulary, pronunciation, culture, language awareness, learning strategies, media, technology, literature, and a variety of assessment strategies into lesson plans and longterm teaching units which reflect current Ministry of Education guidelines.